Opportunities for Research Students

 CMRI is offering several summer scholarships for first-year or higher students.
-Duration is minimum 8 to 12 weeks between mid-November and February.
-Students can enroll anytime during providing they can commit 8 weeks of work in the lab.
+Duration is a minimum of 8 to 12 weeks between mid-November and February.
+Students can enroll anytime during this period provided they can commit to 8 weeks of work in the lab.

 For more information and project descriptions, please contact the CMRI undergraduate Student Coordinator: Dr Alexander Sobinoff ([email protected]).

 We welcome students from any Australian university with a science-related degree to carry out their Honours research at CMRI.
 The Applied Medical Science Honours Program is run through the University of Sydney and offers a broad scope of projects relevant to Australia’s largest health and biomedical research precinct at Westmead.

 - To search for a project, visit: https://bit.ly/findhonoursproject

 CMRI Honours student coordinator: Dr Mark Graham ([email protected])

 Before considering undertaking a PhD at CMRI, please review our research teams section here.

 If you are interested in a particular area of research for your PhD, make contact with the team leader via email.
 You may be asked to provide further details and meet with them.

 If a CMRI team leader is interested in taking you on as a student, then you will be asked to apply for a CMRI research award and any other relevant scholarships.